How to Brine a Turkey: Easy Recipes for Brining

 How to Wet Brine a Turkey

-Wet brining is a super easy process: a wet brine is merely a mixture of water, salt, spices, and sugar.
-I also like to add acid to the brine for an element of flavor that otherwise can get lost with all the extra water added to the bird.
+Wet brining is a super easy process: a wet brine is merely a mixture of water, salt, spices, aromatics, and sugar.
+I also like to add an acid like vinegar to the brine for an element of flavor that otherwise can get lost with all the extra water added to the turkey.

-Submerge thawed, cold turkey into the mixture and place in the refrigerator or in a trash bag submerged in ice in a cooler.
+Submerge cold, thawed turkey into the mixture and place in the refrigerator or in a brining bag submerged in ice in a cooler.
+(A trash bag will work just fine.)
 Allow to cool for 24 to 48 hours.
-If using the cooler method, check the temperature to make sure it remains between 35 and 40 degrees.
+The temperature will be easiest to keep constant in the fridge.
+If using the cooler method, check the internal temperature to make sure it remains between 35 and 40 degrees.
 Pour ice over the trash bag as the ice melts.

 Before cooking, dry the skin completely.
 Now you are ready to roast, fry, or smoke your brined turkey!